-Haiti braces for new protest, demands that leader resign
+New protest hit Haiti amid demands that president resign

+Schools, businesses and government offices were closed as protesters gathered chanting, “Down with Jovenel!”

+“We can’t continue to live like this,” said 34-year-old Lestin Abelo as he poured gasoline on a pile of debris that quickly caught fire.
+“We have a government that’s not doing anything for the people.”

-Opposition leaders and supporters say they are angry about public corruption, spiraling inflation and a dwindling supply of gasoline that has forced many gas stations in the capital to close as suppliers demand the cash-strapped government pay them more than $100 million owed.
+Opposition leaders and supporters say they are angry about public corruption, spiraling inflation and a dwindling supply of gasoline that has forced many gas stations in the capital to close.
+Suppliers have demanded that the cash-strapped government pay them more than $100 million owed.

-Protesters also are demanding a more in-depth investigation into allegations that top officials in the previous government misused billions of dollars in public funds that were proceeds from a Venezuela subsidized oil plan meant for urgent social programs.
+Protesters also are demanding a more in-depth investigation into allegations that top officials in the previous government misused billions of dollars in proceeds from a Venezuela-subsidized oil plan meant to fund urgent social programs.
+Critics accuse Moïse of trying to protect his ally, former President Michel Martelly, and of participating in the corruption himself before becoming president.

+Blood spattered the concrete floor near the Bernard Mevs Hospital as the protest grew violent.

+Under heavy rain, a group of men rushed into the emergency room carrying a friend they said was shot in the left leg by police.
+Jean-Pierre Finfin, 34, said he was standing next to his friend when the bullet hit.
+He was still shaken as he recounted being part of a crowd marching toward Petionville when he said police fired.

+Among those running was 38-year-old mason Petit Homme Edner, who held a brown cloth to his face.

+“Is this democracy?!” he cried out.
+“We have the right to protest.”

-Moïse, who took office in 2017 following an election redo, has said he will not step down despite the unrest and instead called for calm, unity and dialogue during an address televised at 2 a.m.
+Moïse, who began his five-year term in 2017, has said he will not step down despite the unrest and instead called for calm, unity and dialogue during an address televised at 2 a.m.
 Wednesday.
 It was a rare appearance for the president since the new wave of protests began about three weeks ago.

+U.N. spokesman Stephane Dujarric said the agency is “concerned by reports of violence and arson that have been taking place over the past few days throughout the country.”

+“We praise the work of the Haitian National Police, which has done its utmost to provide security to the Haitian people, State institutions and private property,” he added, and said the U.N. is “in discussions with local stakeholders to find a peaceful way out of the crisis and alleviate the suffering of the population who has been bearing the brunt of this crisis.”

 Laurent Dubois, a Haiti expert and professor at Duke University, said he believes the country will face an increasing impasse unless the parties find a way to reach some kind of resolution.